dnephin/PyStaticConfiguration/docs/source/overview.rst

 Reading configuration values
 ----------------------------
-Once configuration data is loaded into a :class:`staticconf.config.ConfigNamespace` there are three methods for retrieving the configuration values.
+Once configuration data is loaded into a :class:`staticconf.config.ConfigNamespace` there are three options for retrieving the configuration values.
 All of them have a similar set of methods which use validators to ensure you're getting the type you expect.
 When a value is missing they will raise :class:`staticconf.errors.ConfigurationError` unless